WSWUP/WREVAP/README.md

 ```

 ## TGW/SOL available water and solar energy files

 The format for these files is unchanged.
 If no antecedent solar and waterborne energy inputs are available, the CRLE with LK=2 must be run first.
 The .SOL file must be copied and renamed .TGW, and the CRLE must be run with LK=3.
 Refer to the documentation on Record F [6.6] of File Tape 2 and Record G [6.7] of File Tape 3 for more information.

 # Running The Model

 The WREVAP script can be run by calling the script directly from the command prompt.
 Currently there is no GUI (graphical user interface) and all interaction with the script is the through the command prompt and the parameter and data files.

-When calling the script from the command prompt, the path to the data CSV file must be passedcan be passed as the first argument.
-If only a file name is entered, the script will attempt to use the current working directory (typically the directory the script was called from).
-The script will then look for a parameter INI file with the same name as the data CSV file.
-If one is not found, the user is prompted to enter the parameter values.

-The script can be run be either setting both the *--ini* and *--data* command line arguments:
+The script can be run be either setting both the **--ini** and **--data** command line arguments:
 ```
 > python wrevap\wrevap.py --data example\lahontan.csv --ini example\lahontan.ini